Search RFCafe.com

 Here is a little documentation on the restoration of the Reader's Digest C-141 Turntable that came as part of this set.
 It was manufactured by CSR - not high end, but good enough.

 While photographing the General Electric 7-4305c clock radio that I posted last week, it occurred to me that I had never posted anything on my Reader's Digest 800-XR stereo system.
 It is another of my had-since-a-teenager electronic items that still works as well as the day I bought mine in fall of 1975.
 Self-respecting audiophiles would never admit to having ever owned such a low-end system, but at least at the time it was the best I could afford.
 The price escapes me, but it was somewhere in the $100 neighborhood.
-A turntable came with it, but that is long gone now.
+A turntable came with it.
 Since I much prefer listening to over-the-air broadcasts rather than on the Internet, both the AM and FM tuners get a daily workout.
 A whopping 10 watts per channel stressed the limits of what my parents would tolerate, and it was loud enough to get some good booming bass - something my previous weenie radios could never do.

 There are no preset buttons, so the dial gets twisted just like it did 40 years ago.
 The front panel volume potentiometer had gotten a bit scratchy during adjustments (static through the speakers), so just yesterday I squirted some CRC QD™ Contact Cleaner into a small hole in the pot body and rotated the shaft back and forth along its full travel a couple dozen times et voila, no more scratching.